jonnonz1/nz-statute-book/acts/public/1987/conservation-act-1987.md

   (f) regulating or prohibiting—
     (i) the taking of any specified freshwater fish, including any method of taking that fish; and (ii) the use, possession, or sale of any specified freshwater fish:
-  (g) providing for the issue, refusal, renewal, suspension, revocation, modification, and imposition by the regulations or the Director-General of conditions on licences for persons who wish to acquire or be in possession in prescribed circumstances of fish taken for the purposes of sale:
+  (g) providing for the issue, refusal, renewal, suspension, revocation, modification, and imposition by the regulations or the Director-General (by notice) of conditions on licences for persons who wish to acquire or be in possession in prescribed circumstances of fish taken for the purposes of sale:
   (h) providing for the recognition of licences granted under any other Act as licences for the purposes of this Act:
   (i) providing for the variation, renewal, and revocation of licences to fish for freshwater fish or sports fish and licences to operate as a sports fishing guide and for the refusal of the issue of licences in certain cases:
   (j) providing for the payment to a Fish and Game Council of any fines or licence fees for the purposes of the distribution, rearing, cultivation, or protection of sports fish in the area under the jurisdiction of that Council, or, with the approval of the Minister given upon or subject to such conditions as the Minister thinks fit, for the purpose of applying the same or any part thereof either alone or jointly with any other Council for any such purpose in the area of any Council, or for any related purpose approved by the Minister: